Overview

 - etc...

-These ideas share the common goal of "separation of concerns," aiming for:
+These ideas share the common goal of "separation of concerns," which includes:

 - Independence from frameworks